 Build a Winning Educational App in 4 Steps

-If you’re not familiar with the app development process at all, certain steps repeat for every project, regardless of the type of mobile product you’re building:
+If you’re not familiar with the app development process at all, certain steps repeat for every project, regardless of the type of mobile product you’re building.
+To make an educational app for Android and iOS, we need to follow these typical steps:

 Step 1: Discovery